 - Limited time and commitment to build partnerships

 Head Start can help children with disabilities.
-Federal law says that each Head Start program must reserve at least 10% of their enrollment for children with disabilities.
-A child must be eligible based on the “Individuals with Disabilities Education Act” (IDEA) to get special education services from a Head Start program
+Federal law says each Head Start program must reserve at least 10% of its enrollment for children with disabilities.
+A child must be eligible based on the Individuals with Disabilities Education Act (IDEA) to get special education services from a Head Start program.

-A lack of program capacity to manage challenging behavior or social-emotional developmental delays may be barriers to inclusion and may contribute to expulsions and suspensions.
-The ACL funded Florida Center for Inclusive Communities is partnering with other universities on the National Center for Pyramid Model Innovations (NCPMI) https://challengingbehavior.cbcs.usf.edu/.
-This Center is funded by the Office of Special Education Programs to improve and support the capacity of state systems and local programs to implement an early childhood multi-tiered system of support to improve the social, emotional, and behavioral outcomes of young children with, and at risk for, developmental disabilities or delays.
-Last year the Center collaborated with ECTA to host a webinar called: “Indicators of High-Quality Inclusion: A Comprehensive Set of Tools”:
+A lack of program capacity to manage challenging behavior or social-emotional developmental delays may be a barrier to inclusion and may contribute to expulsions and suspensions.
+The ACL-funded Florida Center for Inclusive Communities is partnering with other universities on the National Center for Pyramid Model Innovations (NCPMI).
+The Office of Special Education Programs funds this center to improve and support the capacity of state systems and local programs to implement an early childhood multi-tiered system of support to enhance the social, emotional, and behavioral outcomes of young children with, and at risk for, developmental disabilities or delays.
+In 2019, the center collaborated with ECTA to host a webinar, Indicators of High-Quality Inclusion: A Comprehensive Set of Tools.

 K-12

-The ACL funded Institute for Community Integration (Minnesota UCEDD) has funding from the US Department of Education for the TIES Center.
+The ACL-funded Institute for Community Integration (Minnesota UCEDD) has funding from the U.S. Department of Education for the TIES Center.
 This is the national technical assistance center on inclusive practices and policies.
 Its purpose is to create sustainable changes in kindergarten–grade 8 school and district educational systems so that students with significant cognitive disabilities can fully engage in the same instructional and non-instructional activities as their general education peers while being instructed in a way that meets individual learning needs.

-Higher Education
+Higher education

-Kennedy University Center for Excellence in Developmental Disabilities (VKC UCEDD).
-The program grew out of several years of planning by a group that originally included the VKC UCEDD, the ACL funded Tennessee Council on Developmental Disabilities, the Down Syndrome Association of Middle Tennessee and The Arc of Williamson County.
+Inclusion doesn’t end when children graduate from high school.
+Inclusion also happens in colleges and universities.
+Think College at ACL’s Institute for Community Inclusion in Massachusetts supports institutions of higher education in creating inclusive post-secondary programs.
+The Next Steps program is supported by the ACL-funded Vanderbilt Kennedy University Center for Excellence in Developmental Disabilities (VKC UCEDD).
+The program grew out of several years of planning by a group that originally included the VKC UCEDD, the ACL-funded Tennessee Council on Developmental Disabilities, the Down Syndrome Association of Middle Tennessee, and The Arc of Williamson County.

-The ACL funded Southwest Americans with Disabilities (ADA) Regional Center partnered with ACL’s Partners for Inclusive Communities at the University of Arkansas to develop the Disability as Diversity Programming Toolkit.
+The ACL-funded Southwest Americans with Disabilities (ADA) Regional Center partnered with ACL’s Partners for Inclusive Communities at the University of Arkansas to develop the Disability as Diversity Programming Toolkit.
 This resource is a tool for promoting disability access and inclusion.
-The Toolkit provides disability resource professionals and others working at postsecondary institutions with modules that can be used to lead campus presentations and discussions on disability as a part of diversity.
+The toolkit provides disability resource professionals and others working at postsecondary institutions with modules that can be used to lead campus presentations and discussions on disability as a part of diversity.